Background pattern

 Pregnancy and breastfeeding

 Cetirizine passes into breast milk.
-A risk of adverse reactions in infants cannot be ruled out.
-Therefore, do not take cetirizine during breastfeeding, unless you consult your doctor.
+A risk of adverse reactions in breastfed infants cannot be excluded.
+Therefore, you should not take cetirizine during breastfeeding unless you have consulted your doctor.

-Clinical studies have not shown evidence thatcetirizineproduces attention impairments, decreased reaction capacity, and ability to drive at the recommended dose.
+Clinical studies have not shown evidence that cetirizine produces an alteration of the attention, reduction of the capacity of reaction and the ability to drive at the recommended dose.

-You should carefully observe your response to the medication after taking cetirizine if you intend to drive, perform potentially hazardous activities or use machinery.
+You should carefully observe your response to the medicine after taking cetirizine if you intend to drive, perform potentially hazardous activities or use machinery.
 Do not exceed the recommended dose.

 The tablet can be divided into equal doses.

-The recommended dose is 10 mg once a day as 1 tablet.
+The recommended dose is 10 mg once daily as 1 tablet.

-Other forms of this medication may be more suitable for children: ask your doctor or pharmacist.
+Other forms of this medicine may be more suitable for children: ask your doctor or pharmacist.

-Use in children between 6 and 12 years old:
+Use in children between 6 and 12 years:

-The recommended dose is 5 mg twice a day as half a tablet twice a day.
+The recommended dose is 5 mg twice daily as half a tablet twice daily.

-Other forms of this medication may be more suitable for children: ask your doctor or pharmacist.
+Other forms of this medicine may be more suitable for children, ask your doctor or pharmacist.

-Patients with moderate renal insufficiency are recommended to take 5 mg once a day.
+It is recommended that patients with moderate renal insufficiency take 5 mg once daily.

 If you suffer from severe kidney disease, please contact your doctor or pharmacist, who may adjust the dose accordingly.